 The Federal Deposit Insurance Corporation only insures amounts up to \$250,000 per depositor.
 It is likely that we will have cash and cash equivalents and restricted cash deposited in certain financial institutions in excess of federally insured levels.
-Recently, we have seen the abrupt failure of more than one regional bank.
-Although we did not experience any loss related to these failures, if any of the banking institutions in which we deposit funds ultimately fails, we may lose any amounts of our deposits over federally insured levels.
+If any of the banking institutions in which we deposit funds ultimately fails, we may lose any amounts of our deposits over federally insured levels.
 The loss of our deposits could reduce the amount of cash we have available to distribute or invest and could result in a decline in the value of our stockholders' investment.